Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Toon Shaded

-The Toon Shaded setting activates toon/cell shading based on the active reflectance model.
+The Toon Shaded setting activates toon/cell shading.
 Toon shading within Flair separates the reflectance of light into three regions i.e., shade, mid and light region.
 Each region can be controlled through the toon shading attributes in the Attribute Editor.

 Toon Shading attributes in the Attribute Editor